Alfonso, Prince of Asturias (1907–1938)

 Alfonso, Prince of Asturias (10 May 1907 – 6 September 1938), was heir apparent to the throne of Spain from birth until the abolition of the monarchy in 1931.
 He renounced his rights to the defunct throne in 1933.
-Alfonso was the eldest son of King Alfonso XIII of Spain and his wife Victoria Eugenie of Battenberg.
+Alfonso was the eldest son of King Alfonso XIII of Spain and Victoria Eugenie of Battenberg.

 Alfonso's renunciation of his rights as heir to the Spanish throne in order to marry Cuban commoner Edelmira Sampedro caused controversy at the time.
-A similar situation would take place three years later in Britain with his second cousin Edward VIII, who would abdicate as King of the United Kingdom to wed American divorcee Wallis Simpson.
+A similar situation would take place three years later in Britain with his second cousin Edward VIII, who would abdicate as King of the United Kingdom and Emperor of India to marry an American divorcee, Wallis Simpson.

 He died at the age of 31 as a result of a car crash.
 Though appearing to have sustained minor injuries, his haemophilia, inherited through his great-grandmother Queen Victoria, led to fatal internal bleeding.

 Early life

-Alfonso was the eldest child of the then-reigning King Alfonso XIII and his wife, Victoria Eugenie of Battenberg.
+Alfonso was the eldest child of the then-reigning King Alfonso XIII and Victoria Eugenie of Battenberg.
 He inherited the genetic disorder haemophilia from his maternal line, as did a number of his matrilineal relatives.
 He and his youngest brother, Gonzalo, were kept in specially-tailored jackets to prevent injury from accidents.

 He was born on 10 May 1907 at the Royal Palace of Madrid.
 As decreed by custom, he was registered by the Marquis of Figueroa, Minister of Justice, in the Civil Registry of the Royal Family as Alfonso Pío Cristino Eduardo Francisco Guillermo Carlos Enrique Eugenio Fernando Antonio Venancio.

 Eight days after his birth, Alfonso was christened in the royal chapel of the Royal Palace of Madrid by the Archbishop of Toledo.
-His godparents were his grandmother Queen Maria Cristina and Pope Pius X, who was represented by Cardinal Rinaldini.
-The Duke of Connaught, Prince Friedrich Leopold of Prussia, Archduke Eugen of Austria and Afonso, Duke of Porto, were also present.
+His godparents were his paternal grandmother, Queen Maria Cristina, and Pope Pius X, who was represented by Aristide Cardinal Rinaldini.
+Prince Arthur, Duke of Connaught, Prince Friedrich Leopold of Prussia, Archduke Eugen of Austria and Afonso, Duke of Porto, were also present.
 After the ceremony, his father conferred upon him the collars of the orders of the Golden Fleece and Charles III and the Grand Cross of the Order of Isabella the Catholic.

 Alfonso's father faced increasing political problems that led Spain to become a republic in 1931 when the monarch was deposed.
 The family moved into exile.